+Equipment Selection

-Equipment must be constructed or adapted so that it is fit for the job and suitable for:
+You must ensure that equipment is constructed or adapted so that it is fit for the job, being both:

-- 1. the purpose for which it is used, and - 2. the conditions in which it is used.
+- Suitable for the purpose for which it is used, and - 2.
+Suitable for the conditions in which it is used.

-The CE mark is a good indication of the equipment's construction standard, and marking means the machine conforms to the legal requirements of EU Directives.
-When selecting equipment, you should consider the working conditions, risks to health and safety, and where the equipment is being used.
+A good indication of the equipment's construction standard is to check for a CE mark.
+CE marking means the machine conforms to the legal requirements of EU Directives.
+When selecting equipment, you should consider the working conditions and the risks to health and safety which exist, if any, and the premises in which the equipment is being used.